 Proceedings of the conference on Human Nature, Early Experience and the Environment of Evolutionary Adaptedness hosted by Darcia Narvaez and held at Notre Dame in October 2010 (and quickly forgotten)

-Authority simaculum, YOU’RE FIRED!
+Authority simulacrum, YOU’RE FIRED!

-Follow this link to see a list of brilliant presentations in video form, from this important event:
+See these brilliant presentations in video form, from this important event:

 SUNDAY, OCTOBER 10